RestartB/titanium/README.md

 3. Ensure that the database is running, as per the instructions above
 4. Run `uv run main.py` - a Python venv will be created and any required packages will be installed
 5. Watch the terminal output for any errors that may appear

+## Migrating v1 data

+If you are moving from Titanium v1 to v2, you should migrate user data so users do not lose their preferences and data.

+### Supported data

+Currently, the migration script can migrate fireboard and server counter settings / data.
+Leaderboard support is coming soon, and tag support will be implemented when tags are added to the bot.

+### Migrating data

+1. Make sure to cleanly stop Titanium v1 so all pending database writes can be completed.
+2. Copy the applicable databases from the `content/sql` folder in Titanium v1 to the `v1_to_v2/dbs` folder in Titanium v2.
+3. Run Titanium v2 with the `--v1tov2` argument from the root folder (folder that contains `main.py`), eg. `uv run main.py --v1tov2`.
+4. Allow for the migration to complete.
+Once done, the bot will exit.